 Do I have to take all the classes at once?

-After purchasing classes from Hondros College of Business you have 1 year to complete them.
+After purchasing classes from Hondros College you have 1 year to complete them.

 We offer very flexible scheduling options to meet yours needs.